wayneclub/Apple-Dictionary/README.md

 5. Download OtherResources from [releases](https://github.com/wayneclub/Apple-Dictionary/releases) and put it in the corresponding folder

-6. Open dictionary folder (Drag folder to terminal)
+6. Open the dictionary folder (Drag the folder into the terminal)

     ```bash
     cd /Users/xxx/Apple-Dictionary/Cambridge\ English-Chinese\ Dictionary